 - Emergency loan

-A loan of up to ¥500,000 (deferred loan) will be offered to members who are in mourning, hospitalized, on leave from work for injury/sickness, the victim of a disaster, etc.
+A loan of up to ¥500,000 (deferred loan) will be offered to members who are in mourning, hospitalized, on leave from work for injury/sickness, the victim of a disaster, caring for family members, under infertility treatment, etc.

 - Injury/sickness leave payments, long-term medical relief payments, and injury/sickness leave special payments